 Vatican City is beautiful and mysterious at the same time.
 It was founded in the year 1929 but has a history lingering with power and beauty.
 The St Peter’s Basilica is one of the most beautiful and the biggest churches in the world.
 Sistine Chapel’s ceilings have forever captured the essence of religious glory.
 While these may be overwhelming, there is a place inside the Vatican to calm you down.
 The Gardens of Vatican City cover more than half of the Vatican (57 Acres) with Statues, impressive fountains, and buildings dating back to the 6th century.
 While in Rome, Vatican City is a country you must visit, and here are the important information and reasons to check out the Vatican Gardens.

-Vatican Gardens Rome In A Nutshell
+Vatican Gardens in a Nutshell

-Must-see at Vatican Gardens
+Must-See at the Vatican Gardens